1. Your contacts on the League are:-

 6. If a player is cautioned or sent off the field for misconduct in a League or Cup game, Referees must complete the appropriate section in the Result Sheet, with all relevant details.
 Please complete as many ‘boxes’ as possible.

 7. If you have not received any instructions regarding match arrangements, in accordance with League Rule 10 (D), Referees and/or Asst.
 Referees should themselves contact the home clubs Hon.
-Secretary/Fixtures Secretary, or if contact cannot be made to either Kevin Pratt or Mark Irvine as is appropriate.
+Secretary/Fixtures Secretary, or if contact cannot be made to either John Cook or Mark Irvine as appropriate.
 Such failures by the home club should also be reported on the Result Sheet.

 9. Referees are encouraged to join their local Referees Society where you can get advice and discuss any problems with other referees.
 Society details are contained in the E.C.F.A. on line handbook or can be obtained from County Office.